Hershey’s Chocolate Syrup Cake Recipe

 Chocolate Glaze Ingredients

-How to make Chocolate Syrup Cake
+How to Make Hershey’s Syrup Chocolate Cake

 - In the bowl of an electric mixer, cream the butter and sugar together until light and fluffy.
 3 to 5 minutes.
 Add the eggs and mix until completely combined.